BD2KGenomics/cgcloud/README.rst

 * ``nosetest`` or
 * ``python -m unittest discover -s src``.

-The first option is preferred as it installs the requirements and runs the tests under Nose, a test runner superior to ``unittest`` that can run tests in parallel and produce Xunit-like test reports.
-For example, on continuous integration we run
+We prefer the way listed first as it installs all requirements **and** runs the tests under Nose, a test runner superior to ``unittest`` that can run tests in parallel and produce Xunit-like test reports.
+For example, on continuous integration we use

 ::

    virtualenv env
-   env/bin/python setup.py nosetests --with-xunit --processes=16
+   env/bin/python setup.py nosetests --processes=16 --process-timeout=900

-To make an editable_ install, use ``python setup.py develop``, to remove the editable install ``python setup.py develop -u``.
+To make an editable_ install, also known as *development mode*, use ``python setup.py develop``.
+To remove the editable install ``python setup.py develop -u``.

 .. _editable: http://pythonhosted.org//setuptools/setuptools.html#development-mode